27. Color

 In the video below, Dr. Pasquale uses RGB light-emitting diodes to demonstrate color addition.
 The top dial changes the intensity of the red light; the center dial changes the intensity of the green light; and the bottom dial changes the intensity of the blue light.
 When Dr. Pasquale turns on the red and green LEDs, the result is yellow.
 Red and blue generates magenta light.
 Green and blue creates cyan light.
 Finally, Dr. Pasquale turns on all three colors and the result is white light.

 When it comes to light and color addition, white, as mentioned, is generated when all primary colors are mixed at equal intensities.
 The color black is perceived when there is no light at all.
-In that manner, black can be considered the absence of colors.
+In that respect, black can be considered the absence of colors.

 Color subtraction